Home Work in Australia Wages in Australia

 Taxes

-In Australia, income taxes are withheld at the source.
-If you are employed, the wage paid to you is already taxed.
-In fact, it is your employer who pays taxes on your salary directly to the state.
-To do this, you must submit your tax number, the TFN (Tax File Number).
-You should request this number from Australian Tax Services (ATO) when you arrive in Australia.
+In Australia, income taxes are deducted at the source.
+If you are employed, the wage paid to you will already be taxed.
+It is your employer who pays taxes on your salary directly to the state.
+You must provide them with your TFN (Tax File Number).
+You should request this number from Australian Tax Services (ATO) as soon as you arrive in Australia.

-In Australia, the tax rate on your wage depends on your tax status and your annual salary class.
-There are 3 main tax classes:
+In Australia, the tax rate on your wage depends on your tax status and your annual salary bracket.
+There are 3 main tax brackets:

-You are considered a tax resident as soon as you have your main residence or if you live in the country for more than 6 months a year at the same address.
+Tax rates for residents: You will be considered an Australian tax resident when you have your main residence in Australia or live more than 6 months per year in the country at the same address.

 $120,001 – $180,000$39,000 plus 37 cents for each $1 over $120,000